petabite/uPixels/README.md

 pixels = uPixels(4, 30) # init a μPixels object on Pin 4 that is controlling a LED strip with 30 LEDS

 for i in range(3):
-    pixels.chase(ms=40, color=(100, 0, 0), direction='right') # do a chase         animation with delay of 40ms, red color, going right three times.
+    pixels.chase(ms=40, color=(100, 0, 0), direction='right') # do a chase animation three times with delay of 40ms, red color, going right.

 pixels.randomFill(ms=150, color=None) # random fill animation with 150ms delay and random colors
 ```